 When strong winds coincide with cold temperatures, the snow crystals form sharp points.
 These can indeed damage the underside of the skis.

-Is it allowed to ski when it is snowing?
+Is skiing allowed when it is snowing?

 As long as the ski lifts are running and visibility is not too badly affected, skiing in snowfall can be very enjoyable.
 Also, since you never know for sure how the fresh snow will behave, you should always ski at a reasonable speed.
 If there is a strong wind in addition to the snowfall, not only is visibility severely restricted, but there is also a risk of hypothermia.
-In this case, you should refrain from skiing downhill.
+In this case, you should refrain from ski runs.

-How to ski safely over ice?
+How do I ski safely over ice?

 When skiing over icy surfaces, a combination of a strong edge and pressure on the length is important in order to get a good “grip” on the ground and remain stable.
 Those who have not mastered this technique should avoid icy slopes.